 Who are the primary audiences of Energy Access Explorer?

-- Clean energy enterprises can use the platform to access demographic and socio-economic data, which indicate consumer ability to pay for electricity.
+can use the platform to access demographic and socio-economic data, which indicate consumer ability to pay for energy services.
 This information can help identify gaps in market opportunities.

-- Service delivery institutions in the health, education and agriculture sectors can use the platform to get a better understanding of energy needs associated to development services.
+in the health, education, productive use of energy, agriculture sectors can use the platform to get a better understanding of energy needs associated to development services.

 World Resources Institute is committed to transparency and open data.
 The data and methodology behind Energy Access Explorer are documented and available for download.
 All the products, methodologies and datasets that make up Energy Access Explorer are available for free use under the MIT License.